crossplane/crossplane/design/design-doc-composition.md

 The combination of these two fields allows a managed resource to uniquely identify a distinct managed resource within the same composite.
-In the previous example the `GKENodePool` resources need only use `matchControllerRef` to match the `GKECluster` they wish to join, because there is only one `GKECluster` for them to match within their composite resource.
-They need to use `matchControllerRef` and `matchLabels` to match their desired `ServiceAccount`;
-the labels distinguish of the two composed `ServiceAccount` resources are matched.
+In the previous example the `NodePool` resources need only use `matchControllerRef` to match the `GKECluster` they wish to join.
+There is only one `GKECluster` within their composite resource and thus only one `GKECluster` with a matching controller reference.
+They need to use `matchControllerRef` and `matchLabels` to match their desired `ServiceAccount`; the labels distinguish of the two composed `ServiceAccount` resources are matched.

 If a reference field is set, its corresponding selector field is ignored.
 If the selector field is unset, it is ignored.
-If the specified selector matches multiple managed resources one is chosen at random, though specifying both `matchControllerRef` and `matchLabels` can always guarantee that at most one provisioned managed resource will match the selector.
+If the specified selector matches multiple managed resources one is chosen at random, though it is possible to guarantee at most one managed resource will match the selector through the use of both `matchControllerRef` and `matchLabels`.

 ### Connection Secrets